JonathanGithumbi/JonathanGithumbi/README.md

-Hi there
+Hi there 🙋‍♂️
-I am a web developer with years of experience creating functional and reliable web applications.
+🤖Developer with years of experience creating functional and reliable web applications.
-I build applications using various frameworks including Django, CodeIgniter, and more recently Odoo.

 I love taking on interesting projects and learning about new technologies.
 If you need to reach me, feel free to contact me at: